 “This is a story of human endurance — beautifully written, passionate and true.
 What fiction ought to be – moving, even searing, yet elegant in every way.” ~ Ellie Danika

 “D’anna uses the devices of fiction with great skill.
 Through ritual telling, she marks out the boundaries of a sacred space rarely afforded true confession.
 While there is not an easy word in Sing Me No More, it is neither a sad nor even an angry book.
 It is a painful and loving one.
 It is necessary fiction.” ~ James Hutchinson

 “This remarkable first novel is a raw wound on the way to freedom.
 Reading it is like pulling shards of glass from your body.
 Each section is a splinter, a shred of skin.
 This is a writer whose first duty is to her voice.” ~ Patrick Friesen, Prairie Fire

-Sing Me No More was first published in print by Press Gang Publishers, under the author name Lynnette Dueck.
-This is its only release in digital format, and it’s available for purchase exclusively from the author here, and at Rakuten Kobo and 49thShelf.
+Sing Me No More is published in print by Press Gang Publishers, under the author name Lynnette Dueck.
+This is its only release in digital format, published by SisterPress.
+It’s available for purchase exclusively from the author here, and at 49thShelf.